MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/solarwinds-service-desk.md

    a.
 Set the option for archiving data to meet your reporting needs.
 Enter a number in the first field and use the dropdown to select a time frame.

    b.
-Incrementally refresh data starting One Days before the refresh date.
+Incrementally refresh data starting 1 Days before the refresh date.
 See [define-policy](/power-bi/connect-data/incremental-refresh-configure#define-policy) for instructions.

    :::image type="content" source="./media/solarwinds-service-desk/set-incremental-refresh.png" alt-text="Screenshot set incremental refresh.":::